-Significant issues considered by the Committee in relation to the financial statements and how these issues were addressed, having regard to matters communicated to it by the auditors

-- On page 99, the critical accounting policy referred to is that for long lived assets.
-There is a detailed description of the matters of estimate and the judgemental issues arising from the application of the Company's policy for accounting for such assets and how the Company dealt with these.
+Significant issues considered by the Committee in relation to the financial statements and how these issues were addressed, having regard to matters communicated to it by the auditors application of the Company's policy for accounting for such assets and how the Company dealt with these.
 The Audit Committee had detailed discussions with management around its conclusions in relation to the expected useful lives of the assets, the expected residual value of the assets, the estimated cost of major airframe and engine overhaul, and whether there are impairment indicators in respect of the assets.
 In particular, the Audit Committee considered manufacturers' recommendations, expert valuation analysis and other available marketplace information in respect of the expected useful and residual lives of the assets, and whether there were any impairment indicators associated with Ryanair's aircraft fleet.
+The Committee agreed with management's approach and conclusions in relation to the accounting for long lived assets.

+• On page 122, the critical accounting policy referred to is that for long lived assets.
+There is a detailed description of the matters of estimate and the judgemental issues arising from the

+On page 123, the critical accounting policy for the hedging of derivative financial instruments is disclosed, which provides a detailed description of the significant judgements involved in the determination of the effectiveness of the Company's jet fuel and aircraft purchase hedge arrangements

+The Audit Committee had detailed discussions with management concerning the judgements involved in:

-The Committee agreed with management's approach and conclusions in relation to the accounting for long lived assets. - In considering management's assessment of the Group's ability to continue as a going concern, the Committee had regard to available sources of finance including access to the capital markets, the cash on hand of approximately €3.2bn at March 31, 2019 and the sensitivity to changes in these items.
-The Committee considered the Group's cash generation projections through to the end of the current aircraft purchase program in the financial year ending March 31, 2024.
+- (i) determining the timing of the removal of flight restrictions imposed by governments relating to the Covid-19 pandemic, the expected recovery of passenger demand and the revised flight schedules for fiscal year 2021, all of which have an impact on the effectiveness of the Company's jet-fuel hedges; and - (ii) the timing of future payments for aircraft purchases that are dependent on the aircraft manufacturer's ability to meet forecast aircraft delivery schedules, which can impact on the effectiveness of the Company's hedges of future aircraft purchases. - In considering management's assessment of the Group's ability to continue as a going concern, the Committee had regard to available sources of finance including access to the capital markets, sale & leaseback transactions, secured debt structures, gross cash of approximately €3.8bn at March 31, 2020 and the sensitivity to changes in these items.
+The Committee considered the Group's cash generation and preservation projections throughout the Covid-19 crisis and through to the end of the current aircraft purchase program (over the next five years).
 On the basis of the review performed, and the discussions held with management, the Committee was satisfied that it was appropriate that the financial statements should continue to be prepared on a going concern basis, and that there were no material uncertainties that may cast significant doubt on the Group's ability to continue as a going concern which need to be disclosed in the Annual Report.
-Please also refer to the Company's Viability Statement on page 28.
+Please also refer to the Company's Viability Statement on page 33.

-The Committee considered the requirements under section 225 of the Irish Companies Act 2014 in relation to the Directors' Compliance Statement which applied to the Company for the year ended March 31, 2019 and has ensured that the Directors are aware of their responsibilities and fully comply with this provision.
+The Committee considered the requirements under section 225 of the Irish Companies Act 2014 in relation to the Directors' Compliance Statement which applied to the Company for the year ended March 31, 2020 and has ensured that the Directors are aware of their responsibilities and fully comply with this provision.